kytranl0/stonkFront/README.md

 # CloudFormation Stack

 ## Introduction
-Use CloudFormation to provision infrastructure in AWS for an Angular app.
+Use CloudFormation to provision infrastructure in AWS.
 We will upload our Angular application to a S3 bucket which will be hosted by CloudFront.

 ### Prerequisites
 * [Configured AWS CLI v.2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)